Signs of Meth Use

 Short-term health effects of meth use include:

-Long-term health effects of meth use include:
+Long-term health effects on people addicted to meth use include:

 There are many negative consequences of methamphetamine use, and the list continues.
 It is important to remember that methamphetamine affects the body heavily, especially during an overdose.